MrDopey/webscrape-to-wikijs/QUICKSTART.md

 **Note**:
 - The tool uses full Drive scope by default (`https://www.googleapis.com/auth/drive`)
-- If you previously authenticated with different permissions, delete your stored token and re-authenticate
+- OAuth tokens are saved to `~/.credentials/gdrive-crawler-token.json` - you only authenticate once
+- To reset: `rm ~/.credentials/gdrive-crawler-token.json` and run the tool again
 - Temporary files are created in your Drive root and automatically deleted after processing
 - See [PDF Processing Requirements](README.md#pdf-processing-requirements) for details